8 Best 30-06 Rifles: American As Apple Pie

 M1 Garand Review

 The M1 Garand offers you an outstanding option with a crazy historical value to it.
 They are still available from the CMP, if you don’t mind the hassle of joining.
 The M1 Garand is a fighting rifle, and you feel it by just picking one up.
 It’s heavy, it’s large, and it packs a bayonet lug, a 24-inch barrel, and weighs a hefty 9.5 pounds.
-This makes it a little impractical, but still, it deserves its spot on the list.
+This makes it a little impractical, but still, it deserves the top spot on my list.

 M1 Garand Deals